Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials

 \section{Collective Mode Relationships}

 In this section, we explore the relationship between the collective modes of the Maxwell-Calladine index theorem (SSSs and LZMs) and their counterparts in the generalized version (ZDTs and LZEFs).
-We first demonstrate this relationship explicitly in the simple case discussed in Sec.~\ref{sec:simple} where the details of the energetic properties can essentially be ignored (i.e., zero prestress and uniform bond stiffness).
-We then move on to the general case of arbitrary local energetic properties where we formalize these results into a pair of theorems.
+We first demonstrate this relationship explicitly in the simple case discussed in Sec.~\ref{sec:simple} where the details of the energetic properties can essentially be ignored (zero prestress and uniform bond stiffness).
+We then move on to the general case of arbitrary local energetic properties where we formalize these results into a theorem.